sopelj/hass-ember-mug-component/README.md

 Custom integration for the Ember Mug in Home Assistant.
 I only have the Ember Mug 2, but in theory it should be the same with other Ember Mugs.
+Please let me know if you have another one and are willing to help test it.

 The protocol is not public, so there is quite a bit of guesswork involved.
 [@orlopau](https://github.com/orlopau) did a great job documenting some [UUIDs here](https://github.com/orlopau/ember-mug) And had to attempt to extract the rest of them.